 STAGE 1: Discovery

 To connect to a place, people must first discover the place.
-In Grand Rapids, after a series of intense storms that caused flooding and sewer overflows, the city’s stormwater-management department went door to door in the Plaster Creek neighborhood to educate residents about issues with erosion and outdated infrastructure.
+In Grand Rapids, after a series of intense storms, the city’s stormwater-management department went door to door in the Plaster Creek neighborhood, which lies near the most polluted creek in the Grand River watershed, to educate residents about issues with erosion and outdated infrastructure.
 The community was relieved to learn that there were solutions to the problem and was ready to work with the city to address the issues.

 STAGE 2 Imagination